mountain-valley/advanced-deep-learning/simclr/README.md

 2. In this lab, we will use the new DinoV3 Small ViT model as our architecture.
 Feel free to learn more about DinoV3, ViTs, and ConvNexts. [https://arxiv.org/abs/2508.10104](https://arxiv.org/abs/2508.10104) [https://arxiv.org/abs/2010.11929](https://arxiv.org/abs/2010.11929) [https://arxiv.org/abs/2201.03545](https://arxiv.org/abs/2201.03545)
 3. Our goal is achieve the highest accuracy on cifar 100 which contains 100 classes.
 We have a few approaches:

-    a.
-Train end to end on CIFAR 100 data and evaluate using the test set.
+    1. [a] Train end to end on CIFAR 100 data and evaluate using the test set.

-    b.
-Use an off the shelf pretrained model like DinoV3.
+    2. [b] Use an off the shelf pretrained model like DinoV3.
         1. Extract internal representation / features for the CIFAR100 dataset and train a linear classifier using those features and evaluate using the test set.

-    c.
-Pretrain a model using a labeled dataset with supervised learning like ImageNet.
+    3. [c] Pretrain a model using a labeled dataset with supervised learning like ImageNet.
         1. Extract internal representations, train, and evaluate on CIFAR 100.

-    d.
-Pretrain a model using an unlabeled dataset with contrastive learning like ImageNet (with no labels).
+    4. [d] Pretrain a model using an unlabeled dataset with contrastive learning like ImageNet (with no labels).
         1. Extract internal representations, train, and evaluate on CIFAR 100.

 5. We have provided a working example of end to end training on CIFAR 100 [a].